jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-05-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section II, Chapter 5
+title: Euler, "Elements of Algebra", Section II, Chapter 5.
+"Of the Resolution of Fractions into Infinite Series."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)